 In the top menu, there is a series of locking options.
-Select Animation > Lock > select one of the following: Lock: Locks the currently selected element.
-Unlock: Unlocks the currently selected element.
-Lock All: Locks all the elements in the Camera view.
-Unlock All: Unlocks all the elements in the Camera view.
-Lock All Others: Locks all the elements in the Camera view.
-Toggle Outline Mode / Change Track Colour Each drawing layer has a little colour swatch that has two functionalities: Single-clicking a layer's colour swatch toggles Outline mode on or off.
+Select Animation > Lock > select one of the following: • Lock: Locks the currently selected element. • Unlock: Unlocks the currently selected element. • Lock All: Locks all the elements in the Camera view. • Unlock All: Unlocks all the elements in the Camera view. • Lock All Others: Locks all the elements in the Camera view except the currently selected one.
+Toggle Outline Mode / Change Track Colour Single-clicking a layer's colour swatch toggles Outline mode on or off.
 Outline mode makes the layer display as nothing but the outlines of its vector shapes in the Camera view, allowing you to see the drawing's shape without it blocking the view of layers behind it.
-Image: Colour State of the colour swatch opens a colour picker dialog that allows you to change the layer's track colour.
+Double-clicking the layer's colour swatch opens a colour picker dialog that allows you to change the layer's track colour.
 The track colour displays in the layer's track in the Timeline view, allowing you to give special visibility to specific layers.
 It also determines the colour of the layer's outlines if it's in outline mode.
 Show/Hide Thumbnails Expands the layer to display a thumbnail of the drawing in the current frame, as well as for each drawing in the timeline.

-NOTE By default, the timeline's zoom level does not allow enough horizontal space to fully display the thumbnails of drawings exposed for one or two frames only.
-To see the thumbnails for drawings with short exposure, you must increase the timeline's zoom level-see Timeline Zoom on page 560.
-Layer Opacity Layer Opacity Current Frame Thumbnail Thumbnail Construction Const When a drawing layer is in Show Thumbnails mode: An exposure indicator appears at the right of each exposed drawing in the timeline, indicating the amount of frames the drawing spans over.
-An Opacity parameter appears to the left of the layer, allowing you to set the layer's opacity level. →→→→ TIP You can show or hide thumbnails for all drawing layers by clicking on the Show/Hide All Thumbnails Image: Show of the Opacity Allows you to set the opacity level of the layer.
+By default, the timeline's zoom level does not allow enough horizontal space to fully display the thumbnails of drawings exposed for one or two frames only.
+To see the thumbnails for drawings with short exposure, you must increase the timeline's zoom level-see Timeline Zoom on page 604.

+When a drawing layer is in Show Thumbnails mode:

+- An exposure indicator appears at the right of each exposed drawing in the timeline, indicating the amount of frames the drawing spans over. - An Opacity parameter appears to the left of the layer, allowing you to set the layer's opacity level.

+You can show or hide thumbnails for all drawing layers by clicking on the Show/Hide All Thumbnails $\P$ button in the top row.

+Opacity

+Allows you to set the opacity level of the layer.
 Click and drag the value left or right to decrease or increase the layer's opacity.

-NOTE This parameter only displays for drawing layers that are in Show Thumbnails mode.
-Active Drawing Layer Indicator This icon appears next to the active drawing layer, which is the layer you draw on when using drawing tools.
+This parameter only displays for drawing layers that are in Show Thumbnails mode.

+Active Drawing Layer Indicator

+This icon appears next to the active drawing layer, which is the layer you draw on when using drawing tools.